Snowshoeing is one of the oldest winter sports and has evolved into an increasingly popular recreational activity in

 The beauty of snowshoeing is its simplicity.
-Modern snowshoes allow you to strap on a pair over any type of shoe or boot and hit the trails with a completely natural stride.
+Modern snowshoes allow you to use them with virtually any type of shoe or boot and hit the trails with a completely natural stride.
 The lightweight materials and streamlined designs mean that you no longer have to struggle with overly wide and heavy models that get bogged down with snow or force you into a bow-legged walking position.

 Snowshoeing is a fun and inexpensive winter activity that the whole family can enjoy.
-Since you do not need expensive equipment or special training to start snowshoeing, it is easy to introduce yourself and others to the sport.
+Since you don't need expensive equipment or special training to start snowshoeing, it is easy to introduce yourself and others to the sport.

 Snowshoeing allows you to explore the outdoors throughout the winter.
 Whether you're breaking trail through snowy forests, trekking along mountains or just enjoying the many parks and trails in your area, snowshoes let you get around with ease.
 With snowshoes you get to extend the hiking, climbing and running seasons through the winter so that you are never left behind!
 You can keep your trekking gentle and low-key, or go adventuring off the beaten path with ease to explore your surroundings.